python-jsonschema/jsonschema/docs/validate.rst

-There are a number of default checkers that :class:`FormatChecker`\s know how to validate.
+There are a number of default checkers that `FormatChecker`\s know how to validate.
 Their names can be viewed by inspecting the :attr:`FormatChecker.checkers` attribute.
 Certain checkers will only be available if an appropriate package is available for use.
 The available